Automile/automile-net/README.md

 {
     Name = "My Palo Alto geofence",
     Description = "Outside main offfice",
-    VehicleId = 33553, // if you want to associate additional vehicles check CreateVehicleGeofence that adds an existing geofence to a vehicle
+    // if you want to associate additional vehicles check CreateVehicleGeofence
+	// that adds an existing geofence to a vehicle VehicleId = 33553,
     GeofencePolygon = new GeofencePolygon(coordinates),
     GeofenceType = ApiGeofenceType.Outside, // supports inside, outside or both
     Schedules = null // if you want to add a specific schedule